awehook/blink-mind-desktop/README.md

 BlinkMindDesktop is an MIT licensed open source project, and the latest version will always be downloadable for free from the GitHub release page.
 BlinkMindDesktop is still in development.

-BinkMindDesktop use the open source mind map libarary [BlinkMind](https://github.com/awehook/blink-mind) for mindmap rendering.
+BlinkMindDesktop use the open source mind map library [BlinkMind](https://github.com/awehook/blink-mind) for mindmap rendering.

 [Insider Preview Version Download](https://github.com/awehook/blink-mind-package/releases/latest)